Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "It is on chicken eggs."
 Hoeff tried it.
 Delicious.
 The bottle was passed around, Daar sat to eat, and he tried it too.

 "Hmm, not bad!
-Anyways, It smells like y’all got lucky last night…"
+Anyways, It smells like y’all got lucky last night..."

 "Tiggs, hasn’t anyone ever told you how creepy that is?"